students in the Zachariah Lab

 SELECTION PROCESS

-The selection process will be conducted by a committee consisting of all seven school/college deans and co-chaired by the Provost and the VCRED.
+The selection process will be conducted by a committee consisting of all seven school/college deans, the chair of the Senate Committee on Research, the faculty AVC for Research, and co-chaired by the Provost and VCRED.

 • The selection criteria will include the following: